SingularisArt/Website/content/post/note-taking-with-latex-part-1/index.md

 ---
-title:        	"Note Taking with LaTeX: Part I (NeoVim)"
+title: 'Note Taking with LaTeX: Part I (NeoVim)'
-author:       	"Hashem A. Damrah"
+author: 'Hashem A. Damrah'
-introduction: 	"This post talks about how I take notes with LaTeX: Part I"
+introduction: 'This post talks about how I take notes with LaTeX: Part I'
 date: 2022-01-01
-description:    "I go over using NeoVim and LaTeX to take notes with, but I specifically talk about talking notes with Mathematics."
+description: 'I go over using NeoVim and LaTeX to take notes with, but I specifically talk about talking notes with Mathematics.'
 draft: false
 comments: true
-cover:			    "/covers/note-taking-with-latex-part-1.png"
+cover: '/covers/note-taking-with-latex-part-1.png'
 mathjax: true
 toc: true
-tags:         	["latex", "tutorial", "school", "notes", "series"]
+tags: ['latex', 'tutorial', 'school', 'notes', 'series', 'note taking']
 ---

 For a **very long time**, I have been trying to create the perfect setup for